-Using the MicroEJ Testsuite Ant tasks
+Using the MicroEJ Testsuite Ant Tasks

-Multiple Ant tasks are available in the testsuite-engine provided jar:
+Multiple Ant tasks are available in the testsuite-engine.jar provided in the Build Kit:

 - testsuite allows the user to run a given testsuite and to retrieve an XML report document in a JUnit format. - javaTestsuite is a subtask of the testsuite task, used to run a specialized testsuite for Java (will only run Java classes). - htmlReport is a task which will generate an HTML report from a list of JUnit report files.